core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Using the Accept Option, the requester can control whether the returned list is returned in CoRE Link Format (`application/link-format`, default) or in alternate content-formats (eg. from {{I-D.ietf-core-links-json}}).

 The page and count parameters are used to obtain lookup results in specified increments using pagination, where count specifies how many links to return and page specifies which subset of links organized in sequential pages, each containing 'count' links, starting with link zero and page zero.
 Thus, specifying count of 10 and page of 0 will return the first 10 links in the result set (links 0-9).
 Count = 10 and page = 1 will return the next 'page' containing links 10-19, and so on.

+The number of links returned MAY not exactly match the requested count if the server supports several link formats that represent and count links differently.
+Links that do not stem from the resource lookup (eg. an HTML result's link to its style sheet) are not counted towards the pagination limits, and are not subject to link filtering either.

 Multiple search criteria MAY be included in a lookup.
 All included criteria MUST match for a link to be returned.
 The Resource Directory MUST support matching with multiple search criteria.